zzzprojects/docs/eval-expression.net/pages/documentations/eval-execute.md

 {% include component-try-it.html href='https://dotnetfiddle.net/Q0gWZ3' %}

-3b - In addition, unlike section 2 (`Eval.Execute<TResult>(string code, object parameters)`) that we have seen, you cannot use member names or key names directly by default unless you use the [IncludeMemberFromAllParameters option](/options#includememberfromallparameters)
+3b - In addition, unlike section 2 (`Eval.Execute<TResult>(string code, object parameters)`) that we have seen, you cannot use member names or key names directly by default unless you use the [IncludeMemberFromAllParameters](/options#includememberfromallparameters) option:

 ```csharp
 public static void Main()